Major Road Closures

 Providing an opportunity to every community member to make a lasting difference.

 The Healthy Hills Steering Committee meets four times a year during the months of February, May, August and November at 6:00 p.m. at the Chino Hills Community Center, 14250 City Center Drive, in Chino Hills, unless otherwise noted.
-The remaining meetings for 2015 include May 11th, August 17th, and November 16th.
+The meeting dates for 2016 are February 22, May 16th, August 8th, and November 14th.

 Notices of public meetings and their agendas are posted on this website in the Community Calendar and outside the Council Chambers at City Hall.